Guo Wengui: Biography

 Guo was born in Shen County, Shandong, China.
 He is the seventh of eight children.
 He began his business career in Zhengzhou, before moving to Beijing to secure various construction deals during the 2008 Beijing Olympics.
 In 2006, he delivered a Beijing deputy mayor's sex tape to the police.
 The deputy mayor, who had contested one of Guo's land deals, was subsequently imprisoned, allowing Guo to build the Pangu Plaza.

 In 2014, Guo departed China after one of his political connections faced arrest.
 He moved to the United States in 2015.
 Guo, long prominent in real estate development and investment circles, came to fame in 2015 after a lengthy investigative report by Caixin media, controlled by Hu Shuli, was released, detailing Guo's political connections, business dealings, and hardball tactics against former rivals.

 Guo responded by claiming Hu defamed him and responded with a set of personal accusations against Hu, claiming Hu had a romantic entanglement with his business rival.
 He opened a Twitter account in early 2017, frequently criticizing individuals within the Chinese establishment.
 He has reserved particular scorn for He Jintao, the son of former Central Commission for Discipline Inspection secretary He Guoqiang.

 Many officials with whom he was said to have ties have fallen under the dragnet of the anti-corruption campaign under Xi Jinping, including Ma Jian, the former deputy director of Chinese Ministry of State Security (MSS), and Zhang Yue, the former Political and Legal Affairs Secretary of Hebei.
 While generally supportive of General Secretary Xi Jinping, Guo has characterized parts of the corruption campaign as a political witch hunt.

-From the beginning of 2017, Guo is in self-imposed exile in New York City, where he owns a US$82 million apartment on the Upper East Side of Manhattan, overlooking Central Park.
-He has continued to conduct a political agenda to bring attention to corruption in the Chinese political system from his New York home.
-In November 2018, Guo put the apartment up for sale for US$67 million.
+From the beginning of 2017, Guo is in self-imposed exile in New York City, where he owns an apartment on the Upper East Side of Manhattan, overlooking Central Park.
+He has continued to promote a political agenda bringing attention to corruption in the Chinese political system from his New York home.
+In November 2018, Guo put his 15 room apartment up for sale for US$67 million, despite having paid US$67.5 million in cash for it in 2015; previous attempts to sell for US$86 million in October 2015 and US$78 million in 2016 yielded no buyers.